 - Automatic Planar Reprojection: The system sets a stabilization plane using information in the depth buffer.
 This option is available on HoloLens generation 1 and HoloLens 2.

-- None: If the application does nothing, Planar Reprojection is used with the stabilization plane fixed at 2 meters in the direction of the user's head gaze.
-This will usually produce substandard results.
+- None: If the application does nothing, Planar Reprojection is used with the stabilization plane fixed at 2 meters in the direction of the user's head gaze, usually producing substandard results.

 Applications need to take specific actions to enable the different types of reprojection

 - Depth Reprojection: The application submits their depth buffer to the system for every rendered frame.
-On Unity, this is done with the "Enable Depth Buffer Sharing" option in the Player Settings pane.
+On Unity, Depth Reprojection is done with the Shared Depth Buffer option in the Windows Mixed Reality Settings pane under XR Plugin Management.
 DirectX apps call CommitDirect3D11DepthBuffer.
-The application should not call SetFocusPoint.
+The application shouldn't call SetFocusPoint.

 - Planar Reprojection: On every frame, applications tell the system the location of a plane to stabilize.
-Unity applications call SetFocusPointForFrame and should have "Enable Depth Buffer Sharing" disabled.
-DirectX apps call SetFocusPoint and should not call CommitDirect3D11DepthBuffer.
+Unity applications call SetFocusPointForFrame and should have Shared Depth Buffer disabled.
+DirectX apps call SetFocusPoint and shouldn't call CommitDirect3D11DepthBuffer.

 Choosing Reprojection Technique